 Michael Baughen leads the singing at the first Youth Praise rally in 1966

 The evangelistic commitment of CPAS over the past 185 years continues to shape our endeavours to support the mission of local churches.
-In the 21st century this focuses on equipping and resourcing lay and ordained leaders for kingdom-building work across the UK and Republic of Ireland.
+In the 21st century this focuses on equipping and resourcing lay and ordained leaders for evangelism and kingdom-building work across the UK and Republic of Ireland.

 The vision of our founders to enable churches to reach men, women and children in the UK and Ireland burns strongly in us.
 Like them, we believe in resourcing leaders - both lay and ordained.
 Like them, we want every church to be a pathway to faith, every leader to be a catalyst for evangelism, every child to have the chance to explore Jesus and every Christian to be a courageous witness.

 And as we do so, we know that we're building on the solid foundations of the past.